 Financial assistance in the form of scholarships, grants, loans, and employment is available to a number of qualified students.
-Information regarding programs and eligibility criteria can be obtained from the Financial Aid Office, 410 Front Street, Orange, Texas 77630, at (409) 882-3317.
+Information regarding programs and eligibility criteria can be obtained from the Office of Financial Aid, 410 Front Street, Orange, Texas 77630, at (409) 882-3317.